How Does Additive Manufacturing Differ From Rapid Prototyping?

 There are several different types of additive manufacturing technologies, including fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).
 Each of these technologies uses different materials and methods to create objects.

-Read More: What Is Die Casting Machine?
+Read More: What Is Die Casting?

 Benefits of Additive Manufacturing